aiengineeringforgrandmas/groq-prompt-engineer-toolkit/README.md

 ## I ❤️ Making AI More Accessible to Beginners!

 I believe that AI should be accessible to everyone, regardless of their technical background.
-The AI Engineering for Grandmas project is a step towards that vision.
-Join me in making AI more accessible and empowering! - Gregory Kennedy
+The AI Engineering for Grandmas project is a step towards that vision - Gregory Kennedy

 ⚡Powered by Groq's cutting-edge LPUs and Meta's Powerful Open Source Llama 3 models